-G: Pattern/Action toolbar.
+H: Pattern/Action toolbar.
 Next to each Pattern or Action you will find a toolbar containing 3 buttons.
-The first button lets you insert a new Pattern/Action below the one you selected, the other two buttons will move the current Pattern/Action up or down.
+The first button lets you insert a new Pattern/Action bellow the one you selected, the other two buttons will move the current Pattern/Action up or down.
+The toolbars are translucent by default; they get active when you move the mouse cursor inside one of them.